hyperspy/hyperspy/doc/user_guide/io.rst

 .. note::

-    Very large amount of metadata can slow down loading and processing, and loading the :py:attr:`~.signal.BaseSignal.original_metadata` can be disable
+    Extensive metadata can slow down loading and processing, and loading the :py:attr:`~.signal.BaseSignal.original_metadata` can be disabled
-    using the ``load_original_metadata`` argument of the :py:func:`~.load` function; in this case the :py:attr:`~.signal.BaseSignal.metadata` will still be populated.
+    using the ``load_original_metadata`` argument of the :py:func:`~.load` function; in this case, the :py:attr:`~.signal.BaseSignal.metadata` will still be populated.

 To print the content of the attributes simply use: